 Know the basics of Uniform Commercial Code (UCC) searching and filing, but need a deeper understanding of purchase money security interests, fixture filings, and portfolio management?
 Then join us for a deeper look into more complex issues that can trip up UCC searchers and filers.

-Join Lacey Bower of CSC® for a free follow up to our UCC 101: The Basics of UCC Searching and Filing webinar to learn best practices surrounding:
+Join Russ Lash of CSC® for a free follow up to our UCC 101: The Basics of UCC Searching and Filing webinar to learn best practices surrounding:

 - Purchase Money Security Interests (PMSI)

 This webinar is important for real estate, commercial, and corporate paralegals, legal assistants, legal secretaries, analysts, commercial loan officers, and anyone who works with UCC search and filing.